 If your doctor still cannot find the primary site of the cancer after doing a number of different tests, you may be officially diagnosed with carcinoma of unknown primary origin (CUP).
-A pathologist will review the biopsy samples and classify the cancer as one of these five types:
+A pathologist will review the biopsy samples and typically classify the cancer as one of these five most common types:

 Squamous cell carcinoma

 Poorly differentiated malignant neoplasm

 The pathologist's classification of the cells�from the biopsy will help your doctor to determine a treatment plan, even if the original site of the cancer remains unknown.�